-Our perception of reality is largely modeled from beliefs and assumptions that are typical of the society and culture to which we belong.
-What we know, what we consider true and right, the behaviors we adopt, are all influenced by the social/cultural environment in which we live.
+Our perception of reality is largely modeled from beliefs and assumptions that are typical of the society and culture in which we belong.
+What we know, what we consider true and right, the behaviors we adopt, all are influenced by the social/cultural environment in which we live.
 This process happens through the internalization of a "reality" that occurs during the socialization process.

-In other words cultures, societies and individuals construe the meaning of experience.
+In other words cultures, societies and individual construe the meaning of experience.

-This is done through various processes that are reciprocally influencing each other.
+This is done through various processes that are reciprocally influencing each other

-Example: Both brother and sister will be raised by a mother who is incapable of offering deep and reassuring contact; both children may develop an insecure relational style, but the culture in which they grow may evaluate differently the same trait, the same relational style may be considered socially acceptable for one of the genders and not for the other.
+Example: Both brother and sister will be raised by a mother that is incapable of offering deep and reassuring contact; both children may develop an insecure relational style, but the culture in which they grow may evaluate differently the same trait, the same relational style may be considered socially acceptable for one of the gender and s not for the other.

-This occurs largely without an awareness that the
+This occurs largely without an awareness of that